Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 7. Gotcha: DNS Race Condition

-8. Gotcha: Authentication Trouble, Forbidden 403 Error
+8. Gotcha: Authentication Failure — 403 Forbidden Error

-9. Gotcha: YouTube is Now Showing UK Ads, Not Italian Ads
+9. Gotcha: YouTube Is Now Showing UK Ads, Not Italian Ads

 11. Hijack Google Video DNS Queries

-12. New Goal: Programmatically add IPs to the Firewall Policy Rule
+12. New Goal: Programmatically Add IPs to the Firewall Policy Rule

 13. Research Python Methods to Hijack DNS Queries

 i.
-Rsync Disk Backup
+Perform an Rsync Disk Backup

 ii.
-Install pfSense REST API
+Install the pfSense REST API

 iii.
 Explore the Unbound Python Module

-14. Smoke Test: A Python DNS Hijacking Script
+14. Smoke Test: A Python DNS-Hijacking Script

 Part 5 – Decrypt HTTPS Traffic

-1. New Goal: Research and install a Squid-like proxy
+1. New Goal: Research and Install a Squid-Like Proxy

 i.
-Fun fact: Jailbreaking iPhones in Japan
+Fun Fact: Jailbreaking iPhones in Japan

-3. Experiment with Squid and SquidGuard
+3. Experiment With Squid and SquidGuard

 4. Self-Host the CA Certificate